 You are about to learn the 7 SharePoint Online steps you can follow to automate your Project Management workflow in your company.
-We will show you a real world example and watch the live video demo to see exactly how you can implement SharePoint at your company to manage the projects and hand offs.
+We will show you a real world example and watch the live video demo to see exactly how you can implement SharePoint at your company to manage the projects and hand-offs.

-The 7 SharePoint Steps are:
+The 7 SharePoint Project Management Workflow Steps Are:

 - Create a SharePoint site for Project Management

 - Create a New Project set up form SharePoint List